Airman Battle Uniform: 2003–2006: Prototypes and testing

 The first prototype of the ABU was unveiled in the summer of 2003.
 The early uniform prototypes consisted of trousers, an embroidered undershirt, and a blouse.
 The prototype camouflage pattern was a blue/gray, tiger stripe pattern, based upon the tigerstripe uniforms worn by airmen during the Vietnam War.

 After months of wear testing, Air Force officials revised the color scheme and camouflage pattern due to feedback received from airmen.
 A new semi-pixelated tiger-stripe pattern, with added "ragged pixel-like edges", is introduced as a new "test" pattern.

-Tiger Stripe Products claimed that a massive fabric printing company "gave" without "knowledge or authorization" an earlier version of this semi-pixelated pattern.

 The new semi-pixelated tiger-stripe pattern would trade its dominant blue overtones for a more subdued palette, similar to the Universal Camouflage Pattern, but with some added slate blue tones.
 The uniform maintains a similar cut to the previous Battle Dress Uniform, rather than the contemporary Army Combat Uniform.
 The fabric was made in 50-50 nylon and cotton in order to reduce the need for summer/winter-type uniforms.

 2007: ABU Roll-out

-On 2 October 2007, the Air Force began issuing the ABU to enlisted trainees in Basic Military Training at Lackland Air Force Base, was issued to the Class of 2012 at the United States Air Force Academy on 26 June 2008, and was made available for all airmen.
+On October 2, 2007, the Air Force began issuing the ABU to enlisted trainees in Basic Military Training at Lackland Air Force Base, was issued to the Class of 2012 at the United States Air Force Academy on June 26, 2008, and was made available for all airmen.
 Since September 2007, it had been issued to airmen deploying to locations in the CENTCOM area of responsibility.